Jyotikumari8287/Jyoti/README.md

-This is Git & Github class.
+This is a Git & Github class.